khrabrovart/citrina-codegen/README.md

 # vkontakte-api-codegen

-Uses VKApiJsonSchema to generate all the models and methods for the VKontakte.Net
+Uses [VKApiSchemaParser](https://github.com/khrabrovart/vk-api-schema-parser) to generate all the models and methods for the [VKontakte.Net](https://github.com/khrabrovart/vkontakte-net)